Minnesota Supreme Court

 More information on Oral Argumments »

 • Marshal calls court to order; audience stands.
-During oral arguments, the marshal maintains courtroom decorum and ensures that attorneys adhere to time limitations.
+During oral arguments, the marshal, along with security, maintain courtroom decorum.

 • Justices enter the courtroom.
 Prior to oral arguments the justices prepare by reading “briefs,” which are documents submitted to the Court by the parties involved.
 Briefs explain the legal questions and points of view that the attorneys will argue.
 The justices are seated in order of seniority, with the Chief Justice in the middle of the bench.